eriksjolund/podman-socket-activation/RestrictAddressFamilies.md

 The service _podman-usernamespace.service_ is a `Type=oneshot` service that executes `podman unshare /bin/true`.
 That command is normally used for other things, but a side effect of the command is that it sets up the user namespace.

-Instead of using _podman-usernamespace.service_, another solution could have been to create a dependency on a systemd user service that performs a container image pull (i.e `ExecStart=/usr/bin/podman pull ghcr.io/eriksjolund/socket-activate-echo:latest`)

 > **Note**
 > __runc__ supports `RestrictAddressFamilies=AF_UNIX AF_NETLINK` but before version 1.1.3,
 > runc had a bug that limited the number of socket-activated sockets to max 2.